 We accept idea submissions from people of any age and with a variety of ideas.
 No idea is too small, and those that promote fun are as important as those with more serious focus.
 APPLY NOW

-Latest Awesome Foundation Newmarket Recipient: March 2019
+Latest Awesome Foundation Newmarket Recipient: May 2019

 Congrats to our latest Awesome Foundation Newmarket grant recipient, Hockey for Autism.

 When husband and wife duo David and Suella McDrew first realized the lack of hockey programs available for children with autism, they knew they had to do something about it, and just like that Hockey for Autism was born.

 The program, which runs from September to March, is in its 6th season and teaches participants ages 7 to 14, basic skating and hockey in a safe and non-competitive setting.

 “It’s wonderful to see the impact the program has on the players,” says Suella.
 “It instills self-confidence and most of all the kids learn to work together and support each other.”

 Led by Suella and David, the program is also made up of parent volunteers, mentors and a maximum of 18 participants.
 The program takes place at National Training Rinks in Newmarket and includes a hockey jersey and a lifetime of memories for the athletes.